cloudflare/circl/README.md

 ### Security

 This library is offered as-is, and without a guarantee.
-Therefore, we recommend that you take caution before using it in a production application.
+Therefore, it is expected that changes in the code, repository, and API occur in the future.
+We recommend to take caution before using this library in a production application since part of its content is experimental.

 ### License